Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 Unlocking script (ScriptSig):

-• Provided when spending the UTXO
+• Provided when spending a UTXO

 • Contains data needed to satisfy the locking script